Skip to content

 #...

-Although accessing the Pod via browser isn't possible now, the next lab explains the way to do it.
+Although accessing the Pod via browser isn't possible now without setting up Ingress or NodePort service, the next lab explains how to do it.

 Deployment workload

 One of the most powerful features of Kubernetes is Pod lifecycle management.
-It covers many cases, for example: Pod restarts when an application container crashes with error.
-To handle these situations, Kubernetes has a higher-level structure called Deployment managing stateless Pods.
+It covers different cases, for example: Pod restarts when an application container crashes with error.
+To handle such situations, Kubernetes has a higher-level structure called Deployment managing stateless Pods.

-As you can test, when the NGINX Pod is removed, Kubernetes won't recreate it automatically:
+As you can see, when the NGINX Pod is removed, Kubernetes won't recreate it automatically:

 kubectl delete pod nginx -n test